 Important Dates for the Floyere family

 This web page shows only a small excerpt of our Floyere research.
-Another 401 words (29 lines of text) covering the years 1510, 1600, 1080, 1091, 1399, 1567, 1685, 1701, 1815, 1455, 1487, 1649 and 1734 are included under the topic Early Floyere History in all our PDF Extended History products and printed products wherever possible.
+Another 201 words (14 lines of text) covering the years 1510, 1600, 1080, 1091, 1399, 1567, 1685, 1701, 1815, 1455, 1487, 1649 and 1734 are included under the topic Early Floyere History in all our PDF Extended History products and printed products wherever possible.

 Floyere Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Floyere has been recorded under many different variations, including Floyer, Floyar, Fleyer, Fleyar, Floier, Flyer and many more.

 Early Notables of the Floyere family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Floyere Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Floyere Notables in all our PDF Extended History products and printed products wherever possible.